Recovery & Treatment

 • Recognize the business model behind AI (engagement, not truth)

-• Acknowledge anthropomorphization as a cognitive bias
+• Acknowledge anthropomorphization as a cognitive bias -- what researchers call the "ELIZA effect"

 Developing Healthy Coping Skills